tripathiamritansh/PlagiarismChecker/README.md

 * Created user can login using the email id and password provided during registration
 * User can upload multiple student submissions.
 * System can detect plagiarism in multiple Python projects
-* Edge cases like empty folder and non python files are handled
+* Edge cases like an empty folder and non python files are handled
 * Multiple comparison algorithms can be used to detect plagiarism
 * Similarity score is provided for all the compared files
-* The systems uses weights generated using a machine learning model based on gradient descent and the MOSS as evaluation model.
+* The systems use weights generated using a machine learning model based on gradient descent and the MOSS as evaluation model.
-* User can analyze the detected python files with side by side line comparison indicating where the system detected plagiarism.
+* User can analyze the detected python files with side by side line comparison indicating where the the system detected plagiarism.
-* The System can show number of time each algorithm has run.
+* The System can show the number of time each algorithm has run.
 * The admin has the privilege to delete user
-* The user interface is descriptive and user centric
+* The user interface is descriptive and user-centric

 ### Tools and Technologies used: